plihelix/wails-template-sveltekit/README.md

 Using SvelteKit, the user can just navigate to the new endpoint.
 Automatically unloading the old page and cleaning up connections, while loading in just what you need.
 Just like wails svelte, the page is built around the data provided to it as it's loaded.
 So, for this example, the controls and hud can be loaded from their own endpoints, each level from it's own.

-# How to install this template

-- `wails init -n {MY_APP} -t https://github.com/plihelix/wails-sveltekit`

-# How to install any Vite based *SvelteKit* frontend into a new Wails project
+# How to install any Vite based *SvelteKit* frontend into a new Wails project.

 Init your new project as normal
 - `wails init -n {MY_APP} -t svelte`